Why a Real Tree?

 Tree Traditions

-In the Northern hemisphere, the shortest day and longest night of the year falls on December 21 or December 22 and is called the winter solstice Many ancient people believed that the sun was a god and that winter came every year because the sun god had become sick and weak.
+In the Northern hemisphere, the shortest day and longest night of the year falls on December 21 or December 22 and is called the winter solstice.
 They celebrated the solstice because it meant that at last the sun god would begin to get well.
 Evergreen boughs reminded them of all the green plants that would grow again when the sun god was strong and summer would return.

 Tree Care